The Medicines Manufacturing Innovation Centre is being built at the heart of the emerging Advanced Manufacturing Innovation District Scotland.

 The centre is a collaboration between CPI, University of Strathclyde, UK Research and Innovation, Scottish Enterprise and founding industry partners, AstraZeneca and GSK.

 It will ensure the UK is a technology and innovation leader in pharmaceutical manufacturing, thereby boosting the competitiveness of both sectors.
 The initial focus will be on technology translation for small molecule drug manufacture.

 With a collaborative innovation culture and state-of the art facilities, the new facility will enable industry, academia, healthcare providers and regulators to work collaboratively to address challenges and maximise technology opportunities within the medicines supply chain.

-And it will also be located next to the Lightweight Manufacturing Centre at Westway Business Park, Scotland’s only facility for research and development of lightweight components.
+The new centre will be built alongside the National Manufacturing Institute Scotland, set to transform Scotland’s manufacturing skills and productivity.
+And it will also be located next to the Lightweight Manufacturing Centre at Westway Park, Scotland’s only facility for research and development of lightweight components.